andyglover/odin-project-library/README.md

 The Odin Project called for another button which would "pop up" the form when the user wanted to add a book, so I would like to add that in the future.

-Also a trash can icon, and confirmation dialogue for deleting a book would be a nice feature.
+A confirmation dialogue for deleting a book would be a nice feature.

 ## Lessons Learned: